acode/cli/README.md

 	--build              Rebuild service fully
 	--release            Restart a release package

-	Restarts a StdLib service (if necessary)
+	Restarts a Standard Libraryservice (if necessary)

 rollback
-	Rolls back (removes) release of StdLib package (alias of `lib down -r`)
+	Rolls back (removes) release of Standard Librarypackage (alias of `lib down -r`)

 source

-	Converts a local service to StdLib sourcecode by creating "source.json"
+	Converts a local service to Standard Librarysourcecode by creating "source.json"

 source:draft [draftName]
 	-p                   Publishes as a release
 	--publish            Publishes as a release

-	Pushes a draft of StdLib source code to the registry
+	Pushes a draft of Standard Librarysource code to the registry

 source:fork
 	-a                   Alias (Optional) - The new alias of the source